dynamsoft-docs/document-normalizer-docs/programming/javascript/user-guide.md

 ### Customize the UI (optional)

 The built-in UI of the `DocumentNormalizer` object is defined in the file `dist/ddn.ui.html` .
-There are a 4 ways to customize it:
+There are 4 ways to customize it:

 * Modify the file `ddn.ui.html` directly.